Skip to content

 Read more

-The Tony Chapman Medal panel is delighted to announce that Nasar Adam was chosen as this year's winner.
+The Tony Chapman Medal panel was delighted to announce that Nasar Adam was chosen as the 2023 winner.

 Nasar works as a civil engineer for Mott MacDonald Bentley.